JusticeBoi/tetris/README.md

 Not really.

 ## How to play

+### Keyboard
 P for pause, c for continue and esc to open the menu.
-Left, right and down arrow keys to navitage the shapes, up key to rotate it.
+Left, right and down arrow keys to navigate the shapes, up key to rotate it.

+### Mouse
+Navigate the pieces by moving the mouse, scroll down to place to piece to its final position, right click to rotate the piece.

 ## Installing